whdinata/mestara-034cd/index.md

           and potentially teach other women.

-          **The goal of the program is to support women to become independents and to give them opportunity to support themselves or their family financially.**
+          **The goal of the program is to support women to become independent and to give them opportunity to support themselves or their family financially.**
         actions: